t2k/backbone.marionette-RequireJS/readme.md

 After watching the excellent [BackboneRails](http://backbonerails.com) screencasts I have __Mann__'d up by re-structuring this application's architecture.
 Brian's excellent tutorials use ruby rails and __Marionette.module__ patter with javascript namespacing.
 My focus here was to use an RequireJS/AMD based application architecture.
 I've tried to follow the Rails Asset Pipeline approach from Brian's screencast which entails more or less following a consistant folder structure when building out your application/module architecture.
 The AMD approach does not follow the same javascript namespaing pattern made so easy by the **Marionette.module** but the AMD approach does offer what I feel is a more modular building block approach with true modules that are not necessarily coupled to the application specific namespaceing patterns.
-I used a [msgBus](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/msgbus.coffee) module that leveredges **backbone.Wreqr** events, commands and request/response patterns to facilitate inter-application communication.
+I used a [msgBus](https://github.com/t2k/backbone.marionette-RequireJS/blob/master/assetsAMD/js/msgbus.coffee) module that leverages **backbone.Wreqr** events, commands and request/response patterns to facilitate inter-application communication.

 ### CoffeeScript ###
 Switching to coffee-script has made me a javascript __baller__ I knew about coffee-script read a small book about it, but never changed my ways.
 By watching Brian Mann's screencast I became convinced and I can honestly say that I am a __1000%__ better javascript programmer because of it.